Asian & Pacific Islander (API)* JAM 2018

 We never want money to be a barrier in participating: We will do everything we can to make it work for you to attend.
 Partial scholarships are available on a limited and first-come, first-serve basis.
 We also invite work trades and monthly payment plans.
 For those who are able, payment above the at-cost tuition helps us provide scholarships to support the broad spectrum of participation on which this event thrives.

 Accessibility of the space: The retreat center’s facilities have paths, drive-able roads, and no-stairs entry access for mobility.
 They also have sturdy chairs of various kinds.
-We try to set things up to be as gender-neutral as possible.
+We try to set things up to be as gender-neutral as possible and as fragrance-free as possible.
 We build in 5-hour open, unscheduled spaces each day, to make space for downtime and rest.
 If you are selected for the Jam, there will be space for you to share any other access support you’d like us to keep in mind.

 Who Is Putting This Jam On?